Doguhannilt/GloriousFood/README.md

 - **Creating A Database**
     - Implement a login system to allow users to manage their accounts securely.
     - I will create a database with the help of the MongoDB
----

-## IN PROCESS
+- **Redux&User Process**
   - I will use RTK Query, JWT for the front-end, Express | Mongoose for the back-end
   - When you can log in to the app, you can order; otherwise, it will be impossible. (*)
   - When you log in to the app, there are going to be three options: *Profile*, *Cards*, and Log out.
 I will use JWT and Redux.
-- Your card information will be taken by the Redux and I will use it in the payment process.
+  - Your card information will be taken by the Redux
-- And your all information will be stored in the JWT
+  - And all your information will be stored in the JWT

-- You can update your profile.
+-**Validation**
+  - You can't go to the Pages [Order, Payment, OrderList] if you are not logged in

+---

+## IN PROCESS

+Nothing yet...

 ---